 The first distribution of input dealer ratings to farmers and input dealers will happen in February 2021.
 In the treated catchment areas, farmers will be provided with information on all input dealers within that area.

 These farmers will receive a list with all dealers in their proximity containing their overall and specific ratings.
 The overall and specific ratings will be illustrated in a way that is also understandable for farmers that are not experienced with interpreting numbers: we will use symbols like smileys/emoticons/stars/thumbsup/down signs.
 A score that is better than 75% is colored in green, a score worse than 25% in red and everything else in yellow to further improve understanding.
-Input dealers will receive their own general and specific ratings, and the overall average rating.
+Input dealers will receive their own general and specific ratings.
 They will not receive the ratings of their competitors.
+Upon simple request, input dealers can request a free sticker to display the ratings on their store front, similar to a "certificate of excellence" of trip-advisor.